libriscv/godot-sandbox/README.md

 -----

-This extension exists to allow Godot creators to implement safe modding support, such that they can pass around programs built by other players, knowing that _restricted_ programs cannot harm other players.
+Godot Sandbox allows Godot creators to implement safe modding support, such that they can pass around programs built by other players, knowing that _restricted_ programs cannot harm other players.
 All Godot platforms are supported.

 ## Installation